Raumain/Achievements/readme.md

 ## Roadmap

-- [ ] Create a personnal dashboard
+- [x] Create a personnal dashboard
     - [x] Add authentication with Convex
-    - [ ] Add/Update/Delete achievements
+    - [x] Add/Update/Delete achievements
-    - [ ] Choose what temporality a box represent (day/week/month)
+    - [x] Choose what temporality a box represent (day/week/month)
-    - [ ] Mark a box as succeded or failed
+    - [x] Mark a box as succeded or failed

-- [ ] Display every achievements
+- [x] Display every achievements
-- [ ] Display informations on boxes hover
+- [x] Display informations on boxes hover

+- [ ] Achievements
+    - [ ] Fix pinned button bug
+    - [ ] Fix box content not displaying "?" or "!"
+    - [ ] Allow to update more infos
+    - [ ] Add a progress graph under the boxes
+    - [ ] Add a progress graph preview in achievements settings
+    - [ ] Allow deletion

+- [ ] Auth
+    - [ ] Add Github login button in login form
+    - [ ] Add Google provider
+    - [ ] Add appropriate icon on User Settings when user is logged with a provider (currently only github icon)

+- [ ] Landing page

+- [ ] Improve UI (very important)
 - [ ] Send a reminder to fill the box at every temporality chosen for a given achievement (PWA notification ?
 Mail ?
 Other ?)